-ADO bus from Cancun to Tulum
+7. Ado bus from Cancun to Tulum

-The ADO bus from Cancun to Tulum takes more time to get to the destination, almost 2h 45′ because it’s slower than the colectivos and has to enter in to Playa del Carmen traffic to drop off and pick up.
+The ADO bus from Cancun to Tulum takes more time to get to the destination, almost 2h 45′ because it’s slower than the colectivos and has to enter into Playa del Carmen traffic to drop off and pick up.

-ADO Fare – from 170 to 270 MXN (approx. 8.5 to 13 USD)
+ADO Fare – from 194 to 226 MXN (approx. 10 to 13 USD)

-Colectivo Fare – around 45 MXN (2USD approx.) for each segment. (total 90 MXN- 5 USD)
+Colectivo Fare – around 45 MXN (2 USD approx.) for each segment. (total 90 MXN- 5 USD)

 There are two kinds of colectivos though: